pointslope/remit/README.md

 # Remit

-A tiny (experimental) ClojureScript event-handling library using core.async
+A tiny Clojure / ClojureScript event-handling library using core.async

 ## Getting It